sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 - Step 2: Deploy a custom API server and register it to the aggregator layer.
 - Step 3: Deploy metrics exporter and write to Stackdriver.
 - Step 4: Deploy a sample application written in golang to test the autoscaling.
-- Step 5 : Write a custom metrics based HPA to scale application.
+- Step 5: Write a custom metrics based HPA to scale application.

-We need to cover some concepts which is good to know before we move on to demonstration.
+We need to cover some concepts which are good to know before we move forward to the demonstration.

 <br>